mongodb/terraform-provider-mongodbatlas/website/docs/r/project.html.markdown

   }
 ```

-Key-value pairs between 1 to 255 characters in length for tagging and categorizing the cluster.
+Key-value pairs between 1 to 255 characters in length for tagging and categorizing the project.

 To learn more, see [Resource Tags](https://www.mongodb.com/docs/atlas/tags/).